FriederHannenheim/cthulock/README.md

 # Cthulock
 Cthulock is a screen locker for Wayland focused on customizability.
 You can style your lock screen using the [Slint](https://slint.dev/docs.html) language.
 An example config is already provided for you to build upon.

+Cthulock is still in development, if you have any suggestions for features please open an issue.
+Code contributions through pull requests are also always welcome.

 ## Example Screenshot
 ![Example Screenshot](./docs/example_config_screenshot.png)
 ## Installation